SUNET/sunet-cdn-manager/README.md

 curl -i -u admin:$admin_password -X POST -d @local-dev/sample-json/add-domain.json -H "content-type: application/json" 'http://localhost:8081/api/v1/domains?org=testorg'
 ```

-Given that a user called `testuser` exists (either a local user created via API or automatically created via keycloak login), assign it to the the org:
+At this point you can log in to the system by browsing to http://manager.sunet-cdn.localhost:8081 choosing "Login with Keycloak" and using user `testuser` and password `testuser`.

+After logging in as `testuser` for the first time assign it to the organization:
 ```
 curl -s -i -u admin:$admin_password -X PUT -d @local-dev/sample-json/set-org.json -H "content-type: application/json" http://localhost:8081/api/v1/users/testuser
 ```